 Q: What is your refund policy?

-A: Customers may cancel their registration and receive a complete refund if the request is made on or before the league's posted registration deadline.
+A: Customers may cancel their registration and receive a complete refund if the request is made on or before the league's posted "Regular" registration deadline only.

-To request a refund prior to the registration deadline, please contact us.
+o request a refund prior to the "Regular" registration deadline, please contact us.

 In the event that a league is canceled due to insufficient sign-ups or for any other reason, customers will receive a complete refund of their registration fee.
 If payment was made online via PayPal, the refund will be issued via PayPal.
 If made by cash or check, a refund check will be mailed to the customer.
 If made by an electronic voucher, the voucher will be released and can be used in the future.
 Alternatively, the customer may opt for credit toward a different current or future league.

 Q: Can I still sign up after the registration deadline?

 A: There are 3 possible ways to sign up after the registration deadline:

 - Join an Existing Team: A team captain can add you to his or her team at any time through the 4th week of play, regardless of the registration deadline.
 Please contact your team captain.
 He or she can log in to the website and use the "Invite Players" feature on the team profile.
 You will then receive an email invitation that will allow you to register with that team.
 Note that the $10 late registration fee will be added to the pro-rated value of the remaining games of the season.

 - Start a New Team: If you are the team captain and want to register an entire team (with a complete roster), it is possible that we could still get you in.
 Please contact us.

 - Free Agent: If you don't have a team, registration for free agents is available only as indicated on the league information page.